-Christine Lagarde, head of the International Monetary Fund (IMF), announced the organization's outlook for next year during its October meeting in Georgetown.
-Her conclusion: We need to create a "new momentum."
+Christine Lagarde, head of the International Monetary Fund (IMF), announced the organization's outlook for next year during its October meeting in Georgetown.\ Her conclusion: We need to create a "new momentum."
 Five years after the end of the financial crisis, the global economy is getting back on its feet only slowly.
-In her address, Lagarde blamed this situation on the lack of any interplay between monetary and fiscal policies.
+In her address, Lagarde blamed this situation on the lack of any interplay between monin equities.